 The U.S. nursing shortage is having an immense impact on the medical field.
 But what’s causing the disparity between available jobs and qualified nurses in the U.S.?
 WorldWide HealthStaff Solutions has been helping hospitals and healthcare employers hire qualified international nurses for over 20 years, and we understand the underlying issues that contribute to this staffing shortage.

 The U.S. currently has the largest population of people aged over 65 in history.
 Older people require more healthcare services than younger populations and often combat more than one comorbidity that requires specialized care.
 As more people get older, more nurses are needed to tend to the growing patient population.

 HealthStaff receives hundreds of applications from qualified nurses all over the world waiting to relocate and be placed in medical facilities in the U.S. Be sure your patients have the attention they need by hiring internationally with HealthStaff.

 A 2017 AMN Healthcare survey of registered nurses revealed that 73 percent of baby boomer nurses plan to retire by 2020.
-This doesn’t just present a staffing issue―as more experienced nurses leave the workforce and step down from faculty positions, nursing schools will be limited in their course offerings and the overall quality of their programs will suffer.
+This is more than just a staffing issue.
+As more experienced nurses leave the workforce and step down from faculty positions, nursing schools will be limited in their course offerings and the overall quality of their programs will suffer.

 It is crucial for medical facilities to combat this issue by using the resources available to them.
 One of the best resources at your disposal is WorldWide HealthStaff Solutions.
 We will help staff your facility with the qualified nurses you need.
 With our direct hire strategy, you will have permanent nurses on staff in no time.

 Nurses face unique workplace demands that create increased stress.
 Additionally, many students graduate nursing school and immediately begin working, increasing the likelihood that they will burn out at a younger age.
 For this reason, nursing turnover rates can be as high as 37 percent depending on the geographical location in the U.S.